PostHog/posthog.com/contents/blog/north-star-metrics.md

 > **Changelog**
 > - Nov 12, 2021: Original article publish date
-> - Set 14, 2022: Added how to subcribe to insights and dashboards
+> - Set 14, 2022: Added how to subscribe to insights and dashboards

 ## What is a North Star metric?
 In its simplest form, a North Star is a metric which provides a singular focus for a company or product's growth and success.
 Every department should understand it and how they influence it – either directly or indirectly.
 It's something you should monitor regularly - perhaps by [adding it to a PostHog dashboard](https://posthog.com/docs/user-guides/dashboards), for example.